slott56/TigerShark/docs/source/operation.rst

 Using TigerShark
 ######################

-There are several things you can do.
+There are several things you can do with TigerShark.

 1.  `Create a Python class`_.
 This is a Python subclass of :py:class:`x12.base.Message` to parse exchange format messages or create JSON Schema.
-    The :py:mod:`tools.xml_extract` converts the XML versions of .SEF files to class definitions.
+    The :py:mod:`tools.xml_extract` tool can convert the XML versions of .SEF files to (somewhat simpler) Python class definitions.

+2.  `Parse X12 Exchange-formatted messages`_.
+This uses the subclass of :py:class:`x12.base.Message` to create Plain Old Python Objects from the message text.

-2.  `Emit a JSON Schema`_.
+#.  `Emit a JSON Schema`_.
 The extracts JSON Schema from a subclass of :py:class:`x12.base.Message`.

-3.  `Parse X12 Exchange-formatted messages`_.
-This uses the subclass of :py:class:`x12.base.Message` to create Plain Old Python Objects from the message text.

-4.  `Emit a parsed X12 message a variety of formats`_.
+#.  `Emit a parsed X12 message a variety of formats`_.
 This includes "segments" format, JSON format, or even a Python expression to rebuild the message object.

 We'll look at each of these in some detail

 Create a Python class
 =====================

-The :mod:`tools.xml_extract` application parses an XML file and writes a Python module from the XML.
+The :mod:`tools.xml_extract` tool parses an XML file and writes a Python module from the XML.
 This module will have a subclass of :py:class:`x12.base.Message` that can parse messages or emit a schema.

-..  important:: .SEF files have the authoritative definitions.
+..  important:: The ``.SEF`` files have the authoritative definitions.

-    This tool uses the PyX12 XML versions of the .SEF files.
+    This tool uses the `PyX12 <https://github.com/azoner/pyx12>`_
-    Ideally, a version of this could work with the source .SEF files.
+    XML versions of the ``.SEF`` files.

 It works like this.

 1. Git Checkout the `PyX12 <https://github.com/azoner/pyx12>`_ project.

-2. Tweak the :py:mod:`tools.xml_extract` module to point to the checked-out files and the target directory.
+2. Tweak the :py:mod:`tools.xml_extract` module to point to your copy of the checked-out files and a target directory into which to write the class definitions.
+    (These settings will be part of your development environment and will **rarely** change.)

-3. Run the :py:mod:`tools.xml_extract` tool to build the x12 package.
+3. Run the :py:mod:`tools.xml_extract` tool to build the x12 parsing package.

 ::